 Hazing is a form of initiation ceremony which is used to induct newcomers into an organisation such as a private school, sports team etc. There are a number of different forms, from relatively mild rituals to severe and sometimes violent ceremonies.
-The ceremony welcomes newcomers by subjecting them to a series of trials which promotea bond between them.
-After the hazing is over, the newcomers also have something incommon with older members of the organisation, because they all experienced it as part of a rite of passage.
-Many rituals involve humiliation, embarrassment, abuse, and harassment.
+The ceremony welcomes newcomers by subjecting them to a cultural and religious backgrounds, gender, home life, (for example in relation to care, parental occupation, poverty and social class) and sexual identity.
+Key points for staff to remember for taking action are: